altomator/Image_Retrieval/README.md

 Sample documents are generally stored in the "DOCS" folder.
 Output samples are stored in OUT folders.

 #### Extract
 We've used Perl scripts.
-The extract step can be performed form OAI-PHM, SRU or OCR sources.
+The extract step can be performed from OAI-PHM, SRU or OCR sources.

 ##### OAI-PHM
 The OAI-PHM Gallica repository can be harvested for sets or documents.